ChenaLee/GWC_UMN_Intro_Java_Curriculum/00_What_is_programming.md

 It's a convention among mathematicians and computer scientists.

 ### Exercise 1
-> Lined up with a group of classmates.
+> Line up with a group of classmates.
 >
 >  Line: | A | B | C | D | You | E | F
 > -- | -- | -- | -- | -- | -- | -- | --